jdc72/Hubitat/oppo_disc_player/README.md

 ## Installation

 ### Step 1: Import the Driver
-- Install the driver via HPM or
+- Install the driver via HPM (preferred) or
 - Install the driver from this repository: [`OppoDiscPlayer.gvy`](https://github.com/jdc72/Hubitat/blob/main/oppo_disc_player/src/OppoDiscPlayer.gvy).

 ### Step 2: Add a New Device